 Nurse Practitioner School in Alabama - AL

-Any licensed registered nurse in Alabama who wishes to become a nurse practitioner must realize that he or she is about to take on many new challenges and advanced responsibilities.
-Nurse practitioner schools in Alabama and online educate students at the graduate level, as a minimum of a master’s degree is necessary in order to become certified and licensed as a Certified Registered Nurse Practitioner (CRNP) in Alabama.
+Licensed registered nurses in Alabama who wish to become nurse practitioners should prepare themselves to take on many new challenges and advanced responsibilities.
+Nurse practitioner schools, both in Alabama and online, educate students at the graduate level, as a minimum of a master’s degree is necessary in order to earn certification and licensure as a Certified Registered Nurse Practitioner (CRNP) in Alabama.
 According to the Alabama Hospital Association, currently four universities in the state offer nurse practitioner education programs.
-Others may be found online through distance learning programs.
+Others can be found online through distance learning programs.

 Most nurse practitioner schools in Alabama have certain prerequisites for admission, including possession of an Alabama-issued RN license, a bachelor’s degree in nursing, and a few years of experience working as an RN in the state.
 Nurse practitioners in Alabama typically specialize in a subdiscipline depending upon the population with whom they plan to work.
 Some of the possibilities for specialization include Adult, Family, Pediatrics, Neonatal, Psychiatric, Women’s Health, Oncology and Gerontology.

 After completing graduate-level education, one must take a certification examination in his or her chosen specialty and then apply for state licensure as a CRNP.
 Various organizations provide certification options, depending upon the specialization chosen.
 Some of them include the American Nurses Credentialing Center and the American Academy of Nurse Practitioners.